Learn all about the 8 month sleep regression and why it can happen at 9-10 months, also. Learn causes and what to do.

 Any time your little one has sleep problems, it is wise to consider the need to change the schedule.

 Your sleep schedule might need some tweaking.
 You might need to drop the 3rd nap and move to a 2 naps schedule.
+Most babies drop the third nap around 8 months old (though some are closer to the 10-month mark and some are more like 6 months).

 You might simply need to change up the sleep environment or your sleep routine.
 What worked when your kiddo was younger might not work now.